-Marysville School District is dedicated to our student's learning and serves more than 11,000 students from birth to age 21.
-Our program includes traditional K-12 classrooms as well as programs for special needs students from birth to age 21.
+Marysville School District is dedicated to our student's learning and serves nearly 11,000 students from birth to age 21.
+Our program includes traditional K-12 classrooms as well as programs for early learners in preschool, and students with special needs students from birth to age 21.
 As all students learn in different ways our district provides several alternatives for students to learn.

-The links above meet the notification required by the federal government’s Every Student Succeeds Act (ESSA) and the state’s Omnibus Reform Act of 1993 as detailed in RCW 28A.320.205.
+The link above meets the notification required by the federal government’s Every Student Succeeds Act (ESSA) and the state’s Omnibus Reform Act of 1993 as detailed in RCW 28A.320.205.